How do you choose an executor for your will? – the horror story edition

 You should be remember, however, that there are many other roles that children can take on as part of your estate planning.
 These include being appointed as Enduring Guardian for medical decisions, or as an attorney under a Power of Attorney for financial decisions, should you become incapacitated or unable to make such decisions on your own.

 These roles can be shared among multiple children or family members.
-(For more information, please see Power of Attorney and Enduring Guardianship – the horror story edition.)
+(For more information, please see Power of Attorney and Enduring Guardianship – the horror story edition and Revoking a Power of Attorney or Enduring Guardian in NSW.)

 Concerns that sole executor might die